 Accepting Refusal and Moving Forward

-It is common for the addict to call or text people in the intervention group with promises to change, or even threats or expressions of anger.
+It is common for the addict to call or text people in the intervention group with promises to change.
+More often than not, they threaten or expresses anger in those people involved in the intervention group.
 It is best to ignore these messages to keep with the terms of the agreement set forth in the intervention.